bismillahdumoro-svg/zyracafe/replit.md

 ---

 **App is FULLY operational and ready for production use!**
-Deployed on iPad Pro with full offline support. 🚀
+- Deployed on iPad Pro with full offline support
+- Session persists across app minimize/lock
+- Stays logged in unless manually logged out
+🚀